TomasHubelbauer/wc-editor/readme.md

 ## To-Do

+### Compare the performance of using the background div vs. a background SVG

+Either an actual SVG or using the SVG as a background image which would eliminate the need for a web component as only a text area `editorize` function could do the trick.

+### Flesh out the rest of the temporary experiemnt in `tmp`

 ### Add tests for the keyboard and mouse handling

 Cover all of the possible branches to make it clear what is dead code and what